pooyavahidi/examples/ai/gradient_descent.md

 > Derivative of a function at a point gives the _slope_ of the _tangent line_ to the function at that point.
 In the context of gradient descent, the derivative of the cost function tells us the slope of the cost function at a particular point in the parameter space.
 This slope guides us in the direction of the steepest descent (down the hill) to minimize the cost function.

 #### Slope and Tangent Line
 **Slope** is the ratio of the vertical change to the horizontal change between two distinct points.
-In other words the _rise_ over the _run_:
+In other words the "_rise_ over the _run_":

 $$\text{slope} = \frac{\text{rise}}{\text{run}}$$